The three defense mechanisms that prevent Mashiach from coming and how to fix them

 The Mashiach said to the Ba’al Shem Tov that he would come, “When your wellsprings burst forth.”
 Study and dissemination of the inner dimension of the Torah create a true perception of reality, which rectifies the illusions-denial of the world of Creation.

-The rectification of baseless hatred, which was the reason for the destruction of the second Temple, is accomplished through unconditional love – the rectification of the emotions of the world of Formation (while dealing with projection, in which my baseless hatred gives rise to imagination that the other person is actually the one who hates me).
+The rectification of baseless hatred, which was the reason for the destruction of the second Temple, is accomplished through unconditional love – the rectification of the emotions of the world of Formation (while dealing with projection, in which my baseless hatred gives rise to the imagination that the other person is actually the one who hates me).

 “Israel will only be redeemed through return to God (teshuvah).”
 This is referring to basic teshuva, recognizing my mistakes, regretting and confessing them.
 This is the rectification of the world of Action – “the main thing is deed,” by abandoning the sin and progressing on the proper path.